SEIR-7-06/Github-collaboration-guide/README.md

 - verify you are on the main branch
     - `git branch`

+- If you are not on the main branch
+    - `git checkout main`

 - create a new working branch of off the main branch
     - `git checkout -b <branch name>` (replace `<branch name>` with what you'd like to name your branch)